 Storage

-The Elite offers the most impressive storage in the review with some of the best pocket and organization features we've seen.
+The Elite offers one of the most impressive storage in the review, with some of the best pocket and organization features we've seen.

 Storage size and availability can be the difference between a long adventure and a quick trip.

-The waistband on the Elite has dual zippered pockets one on each side of the band.
-One pocket is are large enough for a few bars and keys, while the other will fit an average size smartphone (above left).
-The pocket on the right side of the belt has a zip open bottom with a stretchy mesh extension (above right) so you can carry a water bottle in this pocket.
-This is the only water bottle holder in the competition that can be accessed by the wearer of the pack.
+The waistband on the Elite has dual zippered pockets, one on each side of the band.
+One pocket is large enough for a few bars and keys, while the other will fit an average size smartphone (above left).
+The pocket on the right side of the belt has a zip-open bottom with a stretchy mesh extension (above right), so you can carry a water bottle in this pocket.
+Among the competition, this pack is the only one that offers a water bottle holder that the wearer of the pack can access.